-We recognized operating income of \$1.1 million for the three months ended March 31, 2013.
+We recognized operating income of \$2.6 million for the six months ended June 30, 2013.
 For the year ended December 31, 2012, we recognized operating income of \$4.2 million.
-We expect to fund any increased costs and expenditures from our existing cash and cash equivalents and marketable securities, though our future capital requirements depend on numerous factors.
+We expect to fund any increased costs and expenditures from our existing cash and cash equivalents, though our future capital requirements depend on numerous factors.
 These factors include, but are not limited to, the following:

-- the revenues generated by sales of our products; - payments associated with the \$4.6 million acquisition of the XenoSure biologic patch manufacturing and distribution rights as well as the associated manufacturing transition costs; - payments associated with potential future quarterly cash dividends to our common stockholders; - payments associated with our stock repurchase plan;

-- payments associated with U.S income taxes or other taxes, such as the medical device tax which we estimate will be approximately \$0.7 million in 2013; - the costs associated with expanding our manufacturing, marketing, sales, and distribution efforts; - the rate of progress and cost of our research and development activities; - the costs of obtaining and maintaining FDA and other regulatory clearances of our existing and future products; - the effects of competing technological and market developments; and - the number, timing, and nature of acquisitions and other strategic transactions.
+- the revenues generated by sales of our products; - payments associated with the \$1.1 million acquisition of Clinical Instruments International, Inc.; - · payments associated with potential future quarterly cash dividends to our common stockholders; - · payments associated with our stock repurchase plan; - payments associated with U.S income taxes or other taxes, such as the medical device tax which we estimate will be approximately \$0.7 million in 2013; - the costs associated with expanding our manufacturing, marketing, sales, and distribution efforts; - the rate of progress and cost of our research and development activities; - the costs of obtaining and maintaining FDA and other regulatory clearances of our existing and future products; - · the effects of competing technological and market developments; and - the number, timing, and nature of acquisitions and other strategic transactions.

 Our cash balances may decrease as we continue to use cash to fund our operations, make acquisitions, make purchases under our share repurchase program, make payments under our quarterly dividend program, and make deferred payments related to prior acquisitions.
 We believe that our cash and cash equivalents and the interest we earn on these balances will be sufficient to meet our anticipated cash requirements for at least the next twelve months.
-If these sources of cash are insufficient to satisfy our liquidity requirements beyond the next twelve months, we may seek to sell additional equity or debt securities or borrow from a financial institution.
+If these sources of cash are insufficient to satisfy our liquidity requirements beyond the next twelve months, we may seek to sell additional equity or debt securities or borrow funds from or establish a revolving credit facility with a financial institution.
 The sale of additional equity and debt securities may result in dilution to our stockholders.
 If we raise additional funds through the issuance of debt securities, such securities could have rights senior to those of our common stock and could contain covenants that would restrict our operations.
 We may require additional capital beyond our currently forecasted amounts.
 Any such required additional capital may not be available on reasonable terms, if at all.